By Thea Babington-Stitt published

 Naturally, you do have to use a specific type of waterproof wallpaper to make this look work.
-While in a kitchen you can get away with wipeable coverings, in the bathroom you need specifics.
+While in a kitchen you can get away with wipeable coverings, when considering paper for your bathroom wall ideas you need specifics.

-12. Pick a pretty floral wallpaper for bedrooms
+11. Pick pretty floral wallpaper ideas for bedrooms

 Bedrooms and wallpaper are a classic pairing.
 Opt for neutral and pastel shades for the ultimate in relaxation.

 One of the biggest current trends in bedrooms is the use of plantlife.
 Bring this onto your walls by embracing prints showing florals and foliage.